bradwilder/holdem/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [Deployment](https://github.com/bradwilder/holdem#Deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites